 “Back away, now!
 This is official Techno business.”

-“Yeah, I guess it is, considering kidnapping is what you Technos do, right?”
-He nodded to the zapper, sliding his hand behind his back.
+“Yeah, I guess it is.
+Kidnapping is what you Technos do, after all” He nodded to the zapper.
 “Does that thing even work anymore?”

 “You’re about to find out, virt.”
-The Techno extended his arm a little further, though no sound came from his weapon.
+The Techno stretched his arm out further.
+No sound came from his weapon.

 Neither Techno replied.